 Two examples of the dial patterns used for the compliance test are shown below.
-The first example shows that 11 digit numbers that begin with a 1 and have a destination domain of avaya.com from ALL locations uses route policy ASBCE-route.
+The first example shows that numbers that begin with 1 and have a destination domain of sip.avaya.com from ALL locations use route policy ASBCE Policy.

-The second example shows that 10 digit numbers that start with 973555 to any domain and originating from any location uses route policy Trenton Trk 34.
+The second example shows that 10 digit numbers that start with 973555 to domain sip.avaya.com and originating from ALL locations use route policy PRT CM TRK 12 Policy.
 These are the DID numbers assigned to the enterprise from Level 3.